YaminiOmezhilan/products-app/README.md

 #### 🚀 Usage

-1.To run the development server, simply use:
+1. To run the development server, simply use:
   ```npm start```
 2. For production, follow these steps: